kristynlang/pylc_v2.0/README.md

 Training or retraining a model requires an extraction or augmented database generated using the preprocessing steps above.
 Model training is CUDA-enabled.
 Note that other training hyperparamters can be set in the `config.py` configuration file.
 Note that files generated for best models and checkpoints (`.pth`), as well as loss logs (`.npy`), are saved to `./data/save/` in a folder labeled by the model ID.

+Before training the pretrained weights for ResNet must be downloaded from [here](https://download.pytorch.org/models/resnet101-5d3b4d8f.pth) and saved to the folder ./models/

 ##### Options: